likhithgp/Stockwatch/README.md

 API Infromation
 ------------------------
-It Consist of 10 API's including one API to fetch Health of Application.
+It Consist of 12 API's including one API to fetch Health of Application.

 + POST API to add new Stockdetails.
-+ Seven GET API to get Details from DB based on customization.
-[Get details by Company name,Company Stock Symbol,sorting order, Prefered column name sorting, Pagination]
++ Eight GET API to get Details from DB based on customization.
+[Get details by Company name,Company Stock Symbol,sorting order, Prefered column name sorting, Pagination,FilterByPagination based on current price]
 + PUT API to update stock details.
 + DELETE API to delete stock details.
++ It has also one actuator API implicity.

 Documenation
 --------------------